juanantonio284/my_python_notes/abstraction.md

 the type abstraction.

 Abstraction suppresses detail.
 The key is to suppress the appropriate details.
 This is where data abstraction hits the mark.
-We can create domain- specific types that provide a convenient abstraction.
+We can create domain-specific types that provide a convenient abstraction.
 Ideally, these types capture concepts that will be relevant over the lifetime of a program.
 If we start the programming process by devising types that will be relevant months and even decades later, we have a great leg up in maintaining that software.